• Skip to primary navigation

 Winnipeg is located on Treaty No. 1 the original lands and waters of Anishinaabe, Ininiwak, Anishininiwak, Dakota, and Dene peoples, and on the homeland of the Métis Nation.

-Found on the confluence of the Red River and the Assiniboine River, Winnipeg has a history that dates back many centuries; Indigenous peoples established settlements and homes on the land we now call Manitoba thousands of years ago.
+Found on the meeting of the Red River and the Assiniboine River, Winnipeg has a history that dates back many centuries; Indigenous peoples established settlements and homes on the land we now call Manitoba thousands of years ago.
 The name “Winnipeg” means “muddy waters” in Cree, and is named after Lake Winnipeg to the north.
-With a long history of fur trading, the city was incorporated in 1873, with the University of Manitoba opening in 1877.
-When the railway reached Winnipeg in 1881, the city began its first boom that lasted until 1914.
+With a long fur trading history, the city was incorporated in 1873, with the University of Manitoba opening in 1877.
+When the railway reached Winnipeg in 1881, the city began its first boom, which lasted until 1914.

 Slowly but surely, the economy started to recover, and by the 1960s, Winnipeg was once again a powerhouse in terms of Canadian industry and tourism.
 Today, it has a population of over 750,000, making it the 7th biggest city in Canada.